xianzhez/Coding-Interview-101/README.md

 >
 > For data structures and algorithms in this document
 >
-> - in bold: you must know the concept and complexity, and can implement in real code.
+> - in **bold**: you must know the concept and complexity, and can implement in real code.
 > - normal: you should know the concept and complexity, but pseudo-code is fine.
-> - in italic:  you should know the general idea.
+> - in *italic*:  you should know the general idea.
 If you encounter such a question in an interview for entry-level position, that company might not be hiring actively.

 ## Preface